-The Division of Surgical Oncology provides surgical care for many kinds of solid tumours.
+The Division of Surgery & Surgical Oncology, SGH and NCCS provides surgical care for many kinds of solid tumours.
 The signature surgical oncology services are Breast, Gastrointestinal Tract and Sarcoma, Hepatobiliary.
 Head & Neck and Thoracic Surgical Oncology.
 Below is the introduction of various areas/ services:

 Advanced Gastrointestinal and Sarcoma Surgical Oncology (AGISSO)AGISSO specializes in Gastrointestinal Tumours, Pelvic and Peritoneal Cancers and Sarcomas.
 Through a multi-disciplinary and collaborative approach, surgical oncologists in this department provide holistic care to patients who suffer from these complex conditions.
 In addition, we perform diagnostic and therapeutic endoscopies and biopsies of suspected tumours.

 Gastrointestinal and Peritoneal-based TumoursColorectal and gastric cancers are commonly seen in our patient population.
 They may be early staged and easily resectable, but may also be advanced, metastasizing to the liver, lung and peritoneum.
 Our department has offered cytoreductive surgery (CRS) and hyperthermic intraperitoneal chemotherapy (HIPEC) since 2001 and currently, has the most known extensive experience in Asia in CRS and HIPEC for patients with peritoneal-based tumours.
 Our multidisciplinary clinics offer a one-stop service for the evaluation and surgical management of these patients.